 When you have the early-backing of the most powerful and influential intelligence agency in the world, the CIA, you are already embedded in a company culture that is based on the hoarding and control of sensitive information.

-Marc Abramowitz was an early investor in Palantir, and he was once considered trusted advisor to the company; however, he is being sued by the CIA-backed startup for stealing information from the company and then filing the patent rights under his own name.
+Marc Abramowitz was an early investor in Palantir, and he was once considered a trusted advisor to the company; however, he is being sued by the CIA-backed startup for stealing information from the company and then filing the patent rights under his own name.

 According to Kissmetrics, one of the most important fundamentals of a great company culture is “Realizing You’re a Team and Not a Bunch of Individuals.”
 Abramowitz is accused of acting on his own individual accord to undermine the company he invested in, and this obviously goes against one of the key foundations of great company culture.